digitalearthafrica/deafrica-airflow/dags/landsat_scenes_sync/README.md

 ## Development

 ### DAGs
-- landsat-scenes-bulk
+- landsat-scenes-identifying
-  * This Dag will start a Python process which will download per-satellite tar.gz files from USGS file server, send the STAC documents in bulk to our SQS queue in Africa.
+  * This Dag will start a Python process which will download tar.gz files for each satellite from USGS file server, and filter by execution date, bbox, and pathrow resulting in a list of valid ids.
+After that, the process will consult USGS API to have its metadata which will be sent to thr SQS queue as JSON.

-- landsat-scenes-daily
-  * This Dag will start a Python process which will access the USGS API, accordingly to informed dates, and send the STAC documents to our SQS queue in Africa.

-- landsat-scenes-process
+- landsat-scenes-processing
   * This Dag will be started by the scheduler to pull messages from the SQS queue, validate the message, process the message adding missing items, changing links to point to our S3 bucket and transforming from stac 0.7 to 1.0.
-    After that it sends the STAC document to an SNS topic.
+    After that, it sends the STAC document to an SNS topic.

 - landsat-scenes-indexing
-  * This Dag will be started by the scheduler to pull the messages from a second SQS queue, which is filled automatically by the SNS, and will indexed into the Datacube.
+  * This Dag will be started by the scheduler to pull the messages from a second SQS queue, which is filled automatically by the SNS, and will index into the Datacube.

 ## Airflow Requirements